This guide outlines the guidelines for writing and requirements expected of articles at The Nutrition Press.

 The best editing process happens before an article is even written.
 The Editor’s job is to create a ‘theme’ across the website.
 This is best achieved when working as an Author-Editor team, developing Author ideas by providing counsel and advice on story-direction.
 There is an informal contract of privacy between each Author and Editor.
 This should be considered a safe space where opinions and ideas can be expressed freely.
 To preserve this, Authors may only see their own posts until publishing.

 - ‘Featured-post’ checked.

 - Spell check.

 - Preview format.

 Please contact one of the friendly senior-staff asap.

 Something has come up and I don’t think I can finish my article in time.

 We respect that everyone has busy lives and that the unexpected happens.
-If you suspect a deadline can’t be met, please contact one of the senior-staff as-soon-as-possible.
+If you suspect a deadline can’t be met, please contact your editor as-soon-as-possible.
 Don’t leave it until it’s too late.

 I have used double square-brackets for my in-text references but they don’t output right in ‘Preview’.

 Make sure that the style of the reference – including brackets – does not change within the reference.
 This can result in a minor HTML error.
 Try removing any formatting from the reference section, including brackets, using the ‘Clear Formatting’ button as indicated below.